Skip to main content

 The lantern of light

-Represents the Founding Charism of the Community of the Misericordia Sisters entrusted in 1848 to Rosalie Cadron-Jetté, foundress, by Bishop Ignace Bourget, representative of the Catholic Church.
-This Charism is called to roll out in time through the International Misericordia Family.
+Represents the Founding Charism of the Misericordia Sisters Community entrusted in 1848 to Rosalie Cadron-Jetté, foundress, by Bishop Ignace Bourget, representative of the Catholic Church.
+This Charism is to be rolled out in time through the International Misericordia Family.

 The flame in the lantern